 Pet Insurance for Pre-Existing Medical Conditions

-Currently, there are three pet insurance companies that cover pre-existing medical conditions (PEMCs) in the UK.
+Currently, there are four pet insurance companies that cover pre-existing medical conditions (PEMCs) in the UK.
 Most plans from these companies will cover previous injuries and illnesses once your pet has been healthy from them for a fixed time.
 The cheapest lifetime plan for PEMCs (with £2k of cover) is from Lifetime Pet Cover, which you can buy from our partner Compare Cover—see our pricing analysis for more information.

 |Pre-Existing Pet Insurance Companies|

 |Bought By Many|